AntoniusGolly/cmgo/README.md

 ## Motivation

 Computer-aided products for studying rivers have a long tradition and numerous efforts exist to derive principle channel metrics from remote or in-situ measurements of channel banks.
-In [Golly et al. 2017b](http://www.earth-surf-dynam-discuss.net/esurf-2017-32/) we compare multiple tools for analyzing river geometry and conclude that *cmgo* adds a unique value to the available approaches by providing a tool for objectively deriving channel metrics, while being easy and free to use and modify and allowing a high degree of parametrization and fine-tuning.
+In [Golly et al. 2017b](http://www.earth-surf-dynam-discuss.net/esurf-2017-32/) we compare numerous tools for analyzing river geometry and conclude that *cmgo* adds a unique value to the available approaches by providing a tool for objectively deriving channel metrics, while being easy and free to use and modify and allowing a high degree of parametrization and fine-tuning.

 ## License / Citation